valheimPlus/ValheimPlus/README.md

 * Modify Kiln processing speed
 * Modify Kiln maximum wood

+## Workbench and Ward
+* Modify Workbench radius
+* Modify Ward radius

+## Torches and Fireplaces
+* Disable torches running out of fuel
+* Disable fireplaces running out of fuel

+## Time and Day Manipulation
+* Modify total time of a day and night cycle
+* Modify the speed of the time passing at night

+## Structural Integrity
+* Modify the structural integrity of the following materials by a modifier
+  * Wood
+  * Stone
+  * Iron
+  * Hardwood
+* Disable structural integrity entirely, allowing you to place objects in free air.

+## Player Hud
+* Show the experience you gained for a skill in the top left corner
+* Show the amount of items you have in your inventory when crafting or building a object.

+## Game Difficulty
+* Modify the game difficulty multipliers applied to health and damage of enemies based on the amount of connected players.
+* Change the range of where the game considers other players to be nearby.
+* Add a additional amount of Players to the player count for the difficulty calculation.
+* Set the difficulty calculation to a specific player count.

+## Skill Experience
+* Modify each skill's experience gain seperately by percent.

+## Camera
+* Change your FOV
+* Change the maximum zoom out distance
+* Change the maximum zoom out distance when in a boat

+## Wagon
+* Modify the physical weight of the Wagon received by items inside
+* Modify the base physical weight

 ## Items
 * Remove Item teleport prevention from all items
 * Reduce Item weight of all items by %